practicajs/practica/docs/blog/pattern-to-reconsider/index.md

   }
 ```

-Ideas: The complexity tree, good articles, not really di, nest example app, YAGNI

 ## 4. Passport.js for token authentication

-**💁‍♂️ What is it about:** Commonly, you're in a need to issue or/and authenticate JWT tokens.
-You might also need to allow log-in from *one* single social network like Google/Facebook.
-When faced with these kind of needs, Node.js developers rush to the glorious library Passport.js like butterflies attracted to light
+**💁‍♂️ What is it about:** Commonly, you're in need to issue or/and authenticate JWT tokens.
+Similarly, you might need to allow login from *one* single social network like Google/Facebook.
+When faced with these kinds of needs, Node.js developers rush to the glorious library [Passport.js](https://www.passportjs.org/) like butterflies are attracted to light

 **📊 How popular:** 1,389,720 weekly downloads

-**🤔 Why it might be wrong:** If you're simply tasked with guarding your routes with JWT token - you're just few lines of code shy from ticking the goal.
-Instead of messing up with a new framework, instead of introducing levels of indirections (you call passport, then it calls you), instead of spending time learning new abstractions - just use one of the simple and reputable JWT parsing libraries like [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) or [fast-jwt](https://github.com/nearform/fast-jwt).
+**🤔 Why it might be wrong:** When tasked with guarding your routes with JWT token - you're just a few lines of code shy from ticking the goal.
+Instead of messing up with a new framework, instead of introducing levels of indirections (you call passport, then it calls you), instead of spending time learning new abstractions - use a JWT library directly.
+Libraries like [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) or [fast-jwt](https://github.com/nearform/fast-jwt) are simple and well maintained.
 Have concerns with the security hardening?
-Good point, will you get better hardening with direct understanding of your configuration and flow or by hiding things behind a framework?
-I'm not sure.
-Also, Passport might take care for hardening the flow, but what about secrets/token managements and DB protection - various cloud services or OSS projects, can tick all of those boxes.
-Consider also that Passport doesn't aim to handle authorization or user management.
-It seems to me like many who opt for Passport.js are not fully aware which needs are satisfied and which are left open.
+Good point, your concerns are valid.
+But would you not get better hardening with a direct understanding of your configuration and flow?
+Will hiding things behind a framework help?
+Even if you prefer the hardening of a battle-tested framework, Passport doesn't handle a handful of security risks like secrets/token, secured user management, DB protection, and more.
+My point, you probably anyway need fully-featured user and authentication management platforms.
+Various cloud services and OSS projects, can tick all of those security concerns.
+Why then start in the first place with a framework that doesn't satisfy your security needs?
+It seems like many who opt for Passport.js are not fully aware of which needs are satisfied and which are left open.
 All of that said, Passport definitely shines when looking for a quick way to support *many* social login providers

-**☀️ Better alternative:** If all you need is a token authentication?
-These few lines of code below might be all you need, you might also see [practica.js JWT lib example](https://github.com/practicajs/practica/tree/main/src/code-templates/libraries/jwt-token-verifier).
-You probably need more than this - support async JWT flow with JWKS, securely manage and rotate the secrets and more.
-In this case, OSS solution like [keycloak](https://github.com/keycloak/keycloak) or commercial options like Auth0[https://github.com/auth0] are alternatives to consider
+**☀️ Better alternative:** Is token authentication in order?
+These few lines of code below might be all you need.
+You may also glimpse into [Practica.js wrapper around these libraries](https://github.com/practicajs/practica/tree/main/src/code-templates/libraries/jwt-token-verifier).
+A real-world project at scale typically need more: supporting async JWT [(JWKS)](https://auth0.com/docs/secure/tokens/json-web-tokens/json-web-key-sets), securely manage and rotate the secrets to name a few examples.
+In this case, OSS solution like [keycloak (https://github.com/keycloak/keycloak) or commercial options like Auth0[https://github.com/auth0] are alternatives to consider

 ```javascript
 // jwt-middleware.js, a simplified version - Refer to Practica.js to see some more corner cases